liyahgoodman/shortcut-app/README.md

 # Shortcut APP assignment

-This project includes a LitElement and ui5 web components.
+This project includes a LitElement boilerplate and ui5 standard web components.

 ## Setup